Program Manager – Portland Metro

 - Experience in recruiting, supervision, development and evaluation of volunteers

 - Fluency in one or more languages other than English (especially Spanish)

 - Proficient computer skills to include Microsoft office products and database experience

-While performing the duties of this job, the employee will be required to travel throughout Oregon, particularly throughout the two counties served by this SMART area office.
+While performing the duties of this job, the employee will be required to travel throughout Oregon, particularly throughout the one counties served by this SMART area office.
 While performing the duties of this job, the employee is required to frequently use a computer at a desk.
 The noise level in the work environment is usually moderate.

 The above statements are intended to describe the general nature and level of work being performed by individuals assigned to this position.
 They are not intended to be an exhaustive list of all duties, responsibilities, and skills required for the position.

 Please provide a resume with a brief cover letter that tells us how you meet our needs, what your experience and commitment is to equity and whether you have bonus skills outlined above.

 People of color, people living with disabilities, veterans, and LGBTQ candidates are strongly encouraged to apply.We will review applications on a rolling basis until the position is filled but will begin the first review of all applications received by May 15, 2020.
 We will begin in-person interviews after this time.
 Finalists will be invited to a second round interview.
 At this point in our process we will ask for professional references and make an offer shortly thereafter.